edterbak/NodeRed_Heishamon_control/README.md

 - BUG fix: Setting Quiet Mode was not functioning propperly.
 Fixed the issue.
 - ENHANCEMENT: Error handling added in some functions.
 Not fully done yet, but already good enough to be published.
 - ENHANCEMENT: Inserted logic to catch situations where variables are not available yet.
 Functions and Dashboard now keep running if there is one variable unknown.
+- ENHANCEMENT: Created a new GUI tab (SETTINGS) with nearly all settings you can change through Heishamon.
 - Improved import process further.